 Replacement of compressors and related electrical starting components.
 Testing of motor windings and related electrical starting components.
-Interpretation of manufacture electrical performance charts under all conditions.
+Interpretation of manufacturers' electrical performance charts under all conditions.
 Operations and evaluation of commercial compressors for all applications.
+Introduction to newer and more efficient compressors for the commercial refrigeration section will be covered including Discus Scroll and Screw compressor technology.
 Efficiency tests of compressors in and out of systems.
 Installation and proper wiring methods as specified by NEC will be covered for a wide variety of compressor applications.